 25 Aug Synthesizing Data Visualization and User Experience

-Do you ever find yourself making a data visualization but you’re not sure which graph or chart to use?
-Do you look at a visualization and wonder what you’re supposed to be looking for?
-What purpose does this serve?
-What am I supposed to be focusing on?
+Designers: Do you ever find yourself making a data visualization but you’re not sure which graph or chart to use?
+Users: Do you look at a visualization and wonder what you’re supposed to be looking for?

 We live in a world with an abundance of data which gives us opportunities for insight and action.
 But often it’s easy to get lost in it all.
 Our Managing Director, Mark Schindler, and fellow industry leader, Bang Wong (Creative Director of the Broad Institute of MIT and Harvard) have collaborated on a framework for answering the questions we have surrounding data and user experience.